Queensland Camping

 Located at the island’s northern tip, the North Point Campground offers large, grassy sites with shade.
 From here, campers can easily walk to the Honeymoon Bay and Champagne Pools.
 It’s also very close to the surf side of the island.

 The North Point Campground has just 21 sites.
 All sites are well marked and suitable for tents, with just four sites suitable for off-road caravans or camper trailers.
-They are back from the beach and don’t have any views, however from your campsite its a short walk down to the beach, which as you can see from above it just stunning!
+They are situated back from the beach and don’t have any views; however, from your campsite, it’s a short walk down to the beach, which, as you can see from above, is just stunning!

 Blue Lagoon Campground – Moreton Island